-We have the skills and tools to ensure that early signs and symptoms of oral cancer and pre-cancerous conditions are identified.
+We have the skills and tools to identify early signs and symptoms of oral cancer and pre-cancerous conditions.
 While these symptoms may be caused by other, less serious problems, it is very important to visit our office to rule out the possibility of oral cancer.

 - Red or white spots or sores anywhere in the oral cavity